malynnb/malynnb/README.md

 ---

 ## 🧠 About Me
-I enjoy working with data—from cleaning and structuring it to uncovering patterns and communicating results through visualisation.
+I enjoy working with data, from cleaning and structuring it to uncovering patterns and communicating results through visualisation.
 Currently building projects around real-world business questions such as pricing, user behavior, and experimentation.

 ---